University of Sydney Health students get hands-on experience

 The NSW Minister for Health is one of 19 high-profile leaders in the health sector signed up to help high-achieving health students at the University of Sydney develop their leadership skills as part of a final year mentoring program.

 Launched at the end of August, the Sydney Faculty of Health Sciences Leadership Mentoring program pairs selected final-year students with CEOs, senior partners and directors of public, private and not-for-profit organisations in the health sector.
-Study OT at the University of Sydney Occupational Therapy student Ruby Awram said she felt extremely privileged to be paired with NSW Health Minister Jillian Skinner, and looked forward to the chance to work with such a visionary and experienced mentor.

 “Being a leader is about empowering others to effect change,” said Ruby who grew up in Broome, Western Australia and is interested in improving access to health services in rural and remote Australia.